masters3d/supportfiles/README.md

 # This will print the current directory with the correct scapes when there are spaces in the path.
 alias cwd='printf "%q\n" "$(pwd)"'

+# add a way to change paths from windows to unix.
+This uses the tooling inside Git for windows.
+alias cygpath="/mnt/c/Program\ Files/Git/usr/bin/cygpath.exe"
 ```